adlnet/xAPI-Spec/xAPI.md

 * An agent MUST NOT include more than one (1) inverse functional identifier;
 * An agent SHOULD NOT use inverse functional identifiers that are also used as a Group identifier.

-The table below lists the properties of Agent objects.
+The table below lists the properties of Agent Objects.

 <table border ="1">
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>